13F Filings: The Basics

 The holdings page shows you one manager's portfolio.
 The security analytics page flips the question: pick any stock and see every tracked manager who holds it.

-The Fund Holdings table below the charts lists every tracked manager holding the security, sorted by portfolio weight.
+- Fund Holdings — the table of every tracked manager holding the security, sorted by portfolio weight.
 You can filter by activity type (Entry, Buy, Hold, Sell, Exit) and compare across quarters — the same toolkit available on the manager holdings page, but flipped to the security's perspective.

 If five managers you respect all own the same name, that clustering of informed capital is a research signal worth investigating.
-It doesn't mean they're right — these managers can all be wrong at the same time (remember Valeant?) — but it narrows the universe of 4,000+ U.S. stocks to the ones that multiple sophisticated investors are actively backing.
+It doesn't mean they're right — these managers can all be wrong at the same time (remember Valeant and Kraft Heinz?
+Valeant misled investors about its accounting and pricing practices, and Buffett later admitted Berkshire overpaid for Kraft Heinz.) — but it narrows the universe of 4,000+ U.S. stocks to the ones that multiple sophisticated investors are actively backing.

 Research supports this approach: a study of systematic 13F-following strategies found that combining conviction (concentrated positions) with consensus (multiple managers converging) outperformed the S&P 500 by 3.8% annualized between 2004 and 2019.
 The key insight: manager selection matters enormously.
 Strategies focused on long-term, concentrated managers outperformed those that followed active traders.[3]